n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

   - *Name:* email
   - *Value:* your_address@mail.com

-Since you selected *Header Authentication*, now you need to enter your [credentials](https://docs.n8n.io/reference/glossary.html%23credentials), in order to be able to access the data.
+Since you selected *Header Authentication*, now you need to enter your [credentials](https://docs.n8n.io/reference/glossary.html%23credentials) in order to be able to access the data.

 ::: tip 📖 Credentials
 Credentials are unique pieces of information that identify a user or a service and enable them to access apps or services (in our case, represented as n8n nodes).
-A common form of credentials is a pair of a username and a password, but they can take other forms depending on the service.
+A common form of credentials is a username and a password, but they can take other forms depending on the service.
 :::

-Go to the top parameter *Credentials* and click on the pencil icon on the right of the field.
-This will open the Credentials window, where you need to add information to three fields:
+Go to the top parameter *Credentials* and click on *Create New*.
+This will open the Credentials window where you need to add information to three fields:

 - *Credentials Name:* beginner_course
 You can name your credentials however you want.
 It’s good practice to give them descriptive names for the app/service, type, and purpose of the credential.
 A naming convention will make it easier for you to keep track of and identify your credentials.